 As described above, the Board has adopted director independence standards which are stricter than those required by the listing standards of the NYSE.
 Specifically, a director is not considered independent if the director has any relationship with Colgate or its senior management or with another director or any other person that in the Board's judgment may impair the director's ability to make independent judgments.
 Such relationships could include voting arrangements and personal, economic or professional ties between a director and an officer of Colgate, another Colgate director or a significant stockholder of Colgate.
-Relationships and transactions that would preclude independence include: (i) current or former employment with the Company; (ii) affiliation with Colgate's advisors; (iii) compensation from the Company (other than director fees); (iv) direct or indirect material business relationships with the Company; (v) loans between directors and the Company or its senior management; (vi) direct or indirect material investments with the Company, its officers or other directors; (vii) leadership roles in charitable organizations that receive significant support from Colgate; (viii) affiliation or employment with a present or former Colgate auditor; and (ix) service on interlocking boards of directors or compensation committees.
+Relationships and transactions (direct or indirect) that would preclude independence include: (i) current or former employment with the Company; (ii) affiliation with Colgate's advisors; (iii) compensation from the Company (other than director fees); (iv) material business relationships with the Company; (v) loans between directors and the Company or its senior management; (vi) material investments with the Company or its officers; (vii) joint investments with the Company's officers or other directors; (viii) leadership roles in charitable organizations that receive significant support from Colgate; (ix) affiliation or employment with a present or former Colgate auditor; and (x) service on interlocking boards of directors or compensation committees.
 A copy of the complete independence standards is available on the Company's website.